alpha-tango-kilo/aoc-2020/day_7/README.md

 I tried to shortcut my solution by using numbers that were returned if a bag contained another specific colour of bag.
 This ended up being a bad idea as multiple branches of the same tree could contribute more than one solution (e.g. red can contain green which can contain gold, **and** red can contain yellow which can contain gold).
 Boolean OR was the correct answer here so I changed my recursive function signature to that and the branching code applies OR using the `.any()` iterator consumer

+## Part two

+If I hadn't ripped out number storage when debugging the first part answer, this task would have only been ~11 lines of code to solve.
+But hey, I re-implemented storing numbers, did some refactoring to make types nicer by defining `BagQuantity` and `BagRules`, and made an elegant recursive solution